 We’ve put together a list of 7 considerations to keep in mind as you look for an accountant:

-- Accountants come in every size and flavor – Beginning entrepreneurs may find that a smaller firm can provide the services they need.
+Beginning entrepreneurs may find that a smaller firm can provide the services they need.
 On the other hand, a small firm may not provide the breadth of services that a larger firm can offer.
-You should also consider whether you need the services of a professional accountant (i.e. a CPA or Chartered Accountant) who has met the high requirements for professional certification (typically a college degree (often including graduate level study), sufficient relevant workplace experience and passing a rigorous certification examination).
+You should also consider whether you need the services of a professional accountant (i.e. a CPA or Chartered Accountant) who has met the high requirements for professional certification (typically a college degree (often including graduate-level study), sufficient relevant workplace experience and passing a rigorous certification examination).
 Given their greater experience and knowledge, professional accountants are often able to add value from the start of the business relationship.

 with rates varying based upon the experience and qualifications of the individuals serving you.
 If you’re paying by the hour, ask for an estimate of what you should expect to pay over a year’s time.
 It’s no guarantee, but at least it gives you something to manage against.
 Standard bookkeeping services are sometimes charged at a fixed monthly rate.
 The key is don’t be bashful about asking about cost.
 It’s your money and you’ve worked hard to earn it.
 If someone is reluctant to discuss cost, move on and find someone else.